So What is Selvedge Denim, Anyway?

 What is Selvedge Denim?

-Selvedge was originally left white, but years of denim production saw the addition of coloured yarns - traditionally red - to the selvedge line.
-This was to aid with identifying higher quality denim.
-Over the years, this ‘selvedge ID’ has become both a marker of quality and an identifier of particular brands and denim mills.
+Over the years, this ‘selvedge ID’ has become a marker of quality.
+Additionally, selvedge has also evolved into an identifier of particular brands and denim mills.
 A mark of pride in both production and provenance.

 How is Selvedge Denim Made?